 How EBRPD is keeping parks open and safe during pandemic - Aug.
 11, 2020, 23m:00s

-We are doing everything we can, under the circumstances, to keep parks open and safe as well as educating visitors to please keep the 6-foot distance, wear face masks, and bring trash home.
-Do not leave trash or dog waste bags on trail.
+We are doing everything we can to keep parks open and safe as well as educating visitors to wear face masks, keep the 6-foot distance, and bring trash home.
+Do not leave trash or dog waste bags on trails.
+We need YOUR help!
+Please keep parks safe for everyone, including park employees, by following all COVID-19 safety requirements and park regulations.
+Thank you!

-EBRPD Headquarters at Peralta Oaks Court, Oakland and ALL Visitor Centers in the regional parks are CLOSED during the pandemic.
-All water fountains (except bottle fillers), reservable picnic areas, swim facilities/areas, all campsites, and reservable facilities are CLOSED at parks.
+EBRPD Headquarters at Peralta Oaks Court, Oakland is closed due to the pandemic.
+All water fountains (except bottle fillers), reservable picnic areas, swim facilities/areas, group campsites, and reservable facilities are closed at parks.

 Alameda Creek Regional Trail - OPEN